The-Turing-Summer-Experience/intro-to-github/github-workshop/introductions-2024-session-1.md

 ## Question: What have you learned about your case study:

 Group 1 (case study 1):
+License: CC BY-SA
+Benefits: Means linux can be stable, secure, and flexible.
+Platform: linux.org

 Group 2 (case study 2):